Skip to content

 Case management and social counselling

-Accidents and illnesses of our employees are handled in a professional manner in cooperation with an external business partner, and all measures are taken to ensure the reintegration of affected employees.
+Accidents and illnesses experienced by employees are handled in a professional manner by external business partners and all necessary measures are taken to ensure the reintegration of affected employees.
 An external social counselling service is also available free of charge to all employees for personal, health-related, financial, legal or administrative matters.

 Pension fund